josealejandro2928/movie-seat-booking-js/README.md

 # movie-seat-booking-js
 Simple Vanilla JavaScript app for simulate a movie seat booking app
-### Inprove your vanilla javascript skills
+### Improve your knowledge of vanilla javascript
 1. Only JavaScript
-2. No scss, no css preprocessors only CSS
+2. No css preprocessors, only CSS3
-3. No Vue, No React, No Angular
+3. No Vue, no React, no Angular and no jquery